Want to Eradicate Discrimination in your Hiring Process? Video Hiring May Be the Answer.

 Here are six other ways conducting video interviews can help your company make sure your hiring process is as fair as possible:

-Eliminate personal bias: When a candidate conducts a video interview it can be shared with multiple hiring managers at any time, eliminating the chance that the candidate will experience discrimination due to one manager’s personal bias.
+Eliminate personal bias: When a candidate conducts an online interview it can be shared with multiple hiring managers at any time, eliminating the chance that the candidate will experience discrimination due to one manager’s personal bias.
 When you have more people voicing their opinions, you’ll have distributed decision making, which always leads to less bias.

 Establish a consistent rating methodology: Video recruiting software makes it possible to establish and leverage fair and consistent evaluation methodology.
 This ensures that each candidate is being evaluated against the same standards.
 A structured digital interview system, that can be used with either live or in-person interviews, is the best way to achieve this goal.